Dice

 Earl:

-Still part of Southern and Appalachian humor, especially at camps, church outings, or family gatherings.
-Outside the region, some know it through scouting, but many have never heard of it.
+Still widely recognized in Appalachian and Southern communities, especially at summer camps, church outings, and family gatherings.
+Outside the region, some know it through Boy Scouts or camp culture, but many Americans have never encountered it firsthand.

 Kin Topics